myberry2026/aeva2/README.md

-# AEVA2: Android Edge Vision Agent
+# AEVA2: On-device EdgeMind Agent

-AEVA2 is a unified framework for on-device Android automation, combining a low-latency communication bridge with an intelligent agent powered by vision-language models.
+AEVA2 is a unified system for on-device Android automation, combining a low-latency communication bridge (hand) with an intelligent agent powered by on-device LLM model (brain).

+## What have we done to improve the agent accuracy:

+1. Improve the brain: Decide - Do - Verify cycle.
+Always check before and after each action.
+2. Improve the hand: Remove the friction.
+Install IME and set it as default.
+Abstract the key operations.
+3. Improve the skill: Composing common use-cases of multi-step operations into just one single tool query to reduce error rate and latency.
+E.g. via Android intents.

 ## Project Structure